Intel to create 1,600 Irish jobs under global expansion plan

 Intel dominated the $400 billion industry for decades by making the best designs in its own cutting-edge factories.
 That strategy crumbled in recent years as the company missed deadlines for new production technology, while most other chipmakers tapped foundry specialists to make their designs.

-The plan will give Intel “a unique ability to have leadership products, with the leadership supply chain and leadership cost structure across every portion of our business,” said Mr Gelsinger.

-“We are off to the races, we’re going to be at parity and then to move to sustained leadership, over time.”
+“We are off to the races, we’re going to be at parity and then to move to sustained leadership, over time,” said Mr Gelsinger.